 The 2019-20 Enacted State Budget made several changes to the STAR program, which went into effect immediately.
 The changes are intended to encourage homeowners to switch from the STAR exemption to the STAR credit.
-The income limit for the exemption has been lowered to \$250,000, compared with a \$500,000 limit for the credit.
+The income limit for the exemption was lowered to \$250,000, compared with a \$500,000 limit for the credit.
 The amount received for the STAR exemption will remain the same each year, while the amount of the STAR credit can increase up to two percent annually.
 Homeowners with STAR Adjusted Gross Income of \$250,000 or less have the option to select the credit or the exemption.

-The State's 2020-21 Enacted State Budget further modified the STAR program.
+The 2020-21 Enacted State Budget further modified the STAR program.
 Under such legislation, property owners with property tax delinquencies greater than one year are not eligible for the Basic STAR exemption or the Basic STAR credit.
 Recipients of the Enhanced STAR exemptions and credits are not impacted by this program; they may continue to receive STAR benefits even if their property taxes are delinquent.
-While Governor Cuomo had issued various Executive Orders in response to the COVID-19 pandemic that temporarily precluded the State Tax Department from disallowing STAR exemptions or credits, the most recent of such Executive Orders expired on July 5, 2021.